 Need some tips on how to pack a storage unit and fit everything inside?
 No worries; we have you covered!
-Once you have decided to use self storage, you first need to determine what size unit you will need for all your stuff.
-Rather than trying to figure it out on a piece of paper and draw it all out like a Tetris game, or simply guessing and taking the chance you guessed wrong…you can use our handy online storage calculator tool to get started.
+Once you have decided to use self storage, determine what size unit you will need.
+Get started using the tips below on how to pack furniture and boxes in your self storage unit below:

 Measure Large Items.